indiamcq/webcam-view/README.md

 # Pi-View
 A handy full-screen video capture device input preview page.

+I forked this to add some notes.

+I am running this on a Windows PC.
+It works well.
+I use it for full screen.
+When full screen the reverse image does not work.
+But I don't need that.
+The CPU load on my Ryzen 7 is only 1-2.5% which seems low for video.
+The lag is minimal.

+I am using miniserver a NodeJS app as the server.
+After the server is running and the page loads and has the correct webcam, you don't need to keep the server running, unless you press refresh.

 ![Pi View running on a Chromebook](pi-view.png)

 Just a single, basic HTML page with a simple video element in the middle that can be set to full screen.